 This is a stage 2 WB concern raised in September 2022 and is actively under investigation.
 The complaint relates to the clinical practices and management of processes within the Occupational Health department in NHS Highland.
 This is being overseen by Diane Fraser, V&A Prevention Manager.
 An Occupational Health Nurse Lead from another health board is also providing external OH advice to the investigation.
-Regular updates are being provided to the complainant and the case will require an extension to the 20-day stage 2 period in Q3.
+Regular updates are being provided to the complainant and the case required an extension to the 20-day stage 2 period due to ill health from the complainant and workload pressures of the investigation manager, but is on track to conclude in Q4.